 Additionally, I will not mediate cases with a:

-Power Imbalance: Like threats, bullying, domestic violence etc. I will only take a case with a language barrier or a mental incapacity if we can remediate the power imbalance (with an interpreter or a Guardian Ad Litem (GAL) for example)
+I will only take a case with a language barrier or a mental incapacity if we can remediate the power imbalance (with an interpreter or a Guardian Ad Litem (GAL) for example).

 Lack of Willingness: Mediation must be voluntary.
 Mediation is a not a strategy to delay court.
 For cases that are required to go through mediation, I will evaluate during the pre-mediation call if both parties are ready to negotiate in good faith.